Ai Accountant

 Manufacturing Companies

-Focus, WIP and finished goods turns, vendor risk.
-Targets, turns of 4 to 8 annually, CCC under 90 days.
-Reduce WIP and align production to confirmed demand.
+Targets: turns of 4 to 8 annually, CCC under 90 days.
+Reduce work in progress and align production to confirmed demand.

-Benchmarks vary by industry and strategy, premium brands may accept longer DSO for margin, volume players need speed.
-For context, review working capital management and metrics, importance.
+Benchmarks vary by industry and strategy.
+Premium brands may accept longer DSO for margin.
+Volume players need speed.

 How Tools Help Build Your Dashboard

-The key is choosing tools that understand Indian realities, GST reconciliation, MSME compliance tracking, and multi currency handling are essential, not optional.
-For primers, see working capital management and metrics, importance.
+The key is choosing tools that understand Indian realities.
+GST reconciliation, MSME compliance tracking, and multi currency handling are essential, not optional.

 Conclusion